What To Do In Tarifa, Spain? Complete Travel Guide

 Tarifa Old Town

 Tarifa Old Town with whitewashed houses, narrow streets, corners, and squares has a typical Andalusian vibe.
 Its streets are full of restaurants, bars, small shops, and hotels.
 Enter through Puerta de Jerez, lose yourself in this charming maze, and look out for the remains from the Arab times.
-You should be able to spot some of Arabic decorations or still-standing remains of the city walls.
+You should be able to spot some of the Arabic decorations or still-standing remains of the city walls.
+It’s definitely the second-best thing to do in Tarifa, after spending time on one of its beaches.

 Charming street in Tarifa Old Town